 - 1 cup Cashews - soaked overnight in cold water or 1 hour in boiling water

 - ½ teaspoon Onion flakes - or onion powder

 - 8 tablespoons Arrowroot Flour - or tapioca flour

 Share on Facebook Pin Recipe

 - Heat a large skillet over medium heat with olive oil and add crushed garlic.

 - Saute garlic for 30 seconds then add pine nuts, stir and roast for 1 minute.

-- Add spinach leaves to fill the skillet.
-Stir, turn leaves in warm garlic and roasted pine nuts until spinach are wilted.
+- Add the spinach leaves to fill the skillet.
+Stir, turn the leaves in warm garlic and roasted pine nuts until the spinach has wilted.

-- Add more spinach to the skillet and repeat previous steps until all spinach leaves are wilted.
-You can cover the pan between each addition to wilt the spinach faster, don't forget to stir often to avoid the spinach to burn.
+- Add more spinach to the skillet and repeat previous steps until all spinach leaves have wilted.
+You can cover the pan between each addition to wilt the spinach faster, don't forget to stir often to prevent the spinach from burning.

 - Cover, cook for 1-2 minutes then remove from heat.
 Set aside.